georgemandis/recurse-zulip-checkin-downloader/README.md

 Did you write a small novel in your check-in topic on Zulip during your time at the [Recurse Center](https://www.recurse.com/scout/click?t=151b3c977197fc57d3ab8ce968bce35e)?
 Do you kind of wish you could download it and have it all in one place?

 Well, it's your lucky day!
-Find your name from the drop-down, check the paramters you want and click the export button.

 # How to Use